thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 # Quality Assurance

 This set of documents contain the standards for quality assurance at Think Brownstone.
-There are six primary areas of focus to ensure quality on projects, Accessibility, Browser Compatibility, Codebase Integrity, Performance, Security, and Standards Compliance.
+There are six primary areas of focus to ensure quality on projects: Accessibility, Browser Compatibility, Codebase Integrity, Performance, Security, and Standards Compliance.
 It is every developer's responsibilty to execute each step outlined below.
 In certain cases, a step will require collaboration between the developer and the dev lead on the project.

-#Accessibility QA
+## Accessibility QA

 Accessibility allows users with disabilities to use a website by providing better context for the content they are interacting with.
 That could mean adding alt text to an image so that a screen reader can describe the image to a user or providing closed captioning on a video.